-The nation’s first national park will be less intimidating when you visit with our Yellowstone tips and fast facts.
+The nation’s first national park will be less intimidating when you visit prepared with our Yellowstone tips and facts information.
 Yellowstone National Park is vast, to the tune of 2.2 million acres of land.
 That makes it bigger than Rhode Island and Delaware, combined!

 It can be overwhelming to try and grasp its grandeur, imagining how you’ll cover so much ground on your trip there.
 But fear not – our guide makes it easy for you to navigate this incredible protected land.